laura-gonzalez-z/home-jitsu/README.md

 Home-Jitsu
 ==========

-This is your one-stop shop to find brazilian jiu-jitsu enthusiasts to build a community, host open-mats and connect with new partners.
+> This is your one-stop shop to find brazilian jiu-jitsu enthusiasts to build a community, host open-mats and connect with new partners.

-PWA (Mobile oriented) built with Ruby on Rails
+PWA (Mobile oriented) built with Ruby on Rails.

 [Check it out here](https://www.homejitsu.com/)